 But it’s not an easy diet to follow.
 So if that’s not for you, at least eat more of the foods that protect your testosterone levels by providing a compound called Di-Indole Methane, or DIM for short.
 DIM supports healthy hormone balance by carrying unwanted, artificial estrogens safely out of the body.

 Cruciferous vegetables — think broccoli, cabbage and cauliflower — are great sources of DIM, making them powerful allies in the battle against hormone disruptors called xenoestrogens.

 Xenoestrogens, as their name implies, are fake estrogens.
 They mimic estrogen in your body, throwing your natural male hormones out of balance.
 It can cause something known as estrogen dominance.

 And they’re practically impossible to avoid.
 You come in contact with them every day in the form of plastics, personal care and household products, building supplies, pesticides and even foods, especially takeout foods.

-But truthfully, you’d have to eat a lot of cruciferous veggies — like 3 pounds daily — to get enough DIM to see a benefit.
-Or you can get plenty in supplements, like Peak DIMTM.
+But truthfully, you’d have to eat a lot of cruciferous veggies — like 3 pounds daily.
+That’s why some people choose to find it in supplement form.

 Editor’s note: Are you feeling unusually tired?
 You may think this is normal aging, but the problem could be your master hormone.
 When it’s not working, your risk of age-related diseases skyrockets.
 To reset what many call “the trigger for all disease” and live better, longer, click here to discover The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease!